-- Temporarily install a jumper wire across the terminals in the connector of the main wire harness. - 6.
-Start the engine and run it at full throttle and disengage the brake.
+- Temporarily install a jumper wire across the terminals in the connector of the main wire harness. - 5.
+Start the engine.

-Note: The brake must be engaged and the motion-control levers must be out to start the engine.
-The operator does not have to be in the seat, because of the jumper wire being used.
+Note: Engage the parking brake and move the motion-control levers out before starting the engine.
+You do not need to be in the seat because of the jumper wire being used.
+Run the engine at full throttle and release the brake.